Where to Find the Best Waterfalls in NSW

 Killen Falls – Tintenbar near Ballina

 Killen Falls is a 10-metre high plunge fall just west of Ballina on the NSW North Coast.
 If you are yearning to swim under a waterfall, Killen delivers.
 You can also walk behind the waterfall here.
-Although access is not as easy as it is at Crystal Shower Falls in Dorrigo, it is a much shorter walk.
+Although access is not as easy as at Crystal Shower Falls in Dorrigo, it is a much shorter walk.

 The top viewing platform at Killen is just a few hundred metres from the car park.
 The walk to the base is another 500m of rough track and about 200m of rocky riverside rock hopping to get to the waterhole and base of the falls.